 Step 3: Hire a Real Estate Attorney

 Once your offer is accepted, your attorney begins due diligence immediately.
 At Agarunov Law Firm, our process for co-op purchases includes review of the co-op's offering plan and amendments, analysis of the building's financial statements for the past two to three years, review of meeting minutes from the co-op board, examination of the proprietary lease and house rules, assessment of pending or threatened litigation, and verification of the building's underlying mortgage and reserve fund status.
+We pay particular attention to upcoming capital projects, the trajectory of maintenance increases, the size of the reserve fund relative to building age and asset base, and any recent or pending assessments.
+These signals predict the financial pressure shareholders will face in the years after closing.

 Step 4: Sign the Contract of Sale